wvidigital/wovi_datasource/README.md

 ))->execute();
 ```

-*For more example see the Obelix Datasource Bundle - Documentation*
+*For more examples see the Obelix Datasource Bundle - Documentation*

 **Requires:**